Frequently asked questions

 Incomplete information regarding a family can be amended and relevant family members and relationships added.

-Additional information regarding our resources and data selection.
+Additional information regarding our resources and data selection you can find here.

 Is it possible to view ‘Jokos' Files or ‘Liro’ cards?